 Go (or Golang) is an open-source programming language originally created by Google that has been gaining in popularity due its high performance, expressiveness and readability.
-In this blog post, I will describe its origins, main features, and the advantages it offers both for programmers and for businesses.
-Ultimately, I will describe the use cases where it works best.
+This blog post will describe the Go programming language’s origins, main features, and advantages for programmers and businesses.
+At the end of the article, you will find the use cases where Golang works best.

 When Google was growing exponentially, it had to deal with problems of scale.
 They simply had lots of everything: tens of thousands of engineers, lots of software and systems, millions of lines of code (especially behind their network servers) being developed by hundreds of programmers, and finally lots of hardware on which all this software was launched.
 To make matters even more complicated, the entire source code was stored in a single monolithic repository.
 While the code was being built, it was essential to verify if the changes introduced in one place didn’t result in other components not working properly.
 A huge amount of time was needed to build such a vast codebase.
 To perform such a build, Google created its own build system to compile the code on many machines in parallel.

 Yet, despite this and many other optimization efforts, the time needed to build certain systems reached several dozen minutes in 2007.
 Given the enormous scale, developing software was a slow and difficult process.
 Code compilation (mainly in C++) lasted too long.
 On the other hand, using threads and memory sharing in C++ and Java to write concurrent code was too complicated.
 Programmers made a lot of mistakes, and the code was often not optimized.
 To use concurrent programming, a programmer had to create many threads that shared memory of the same process.
-This was a simple and elegant solution when a program was simple and didn’t contain multiple threads.
 If there were too many operations waiting for external resources (disk, network, etc.), as was often the case in a typical network application, a thread was left waiting—and gobbling up resources like RAM and CPUs (for context switching).
 If a server was processing 10,000 parallel connections, the program became very resource-hungry.

 To solve this problem, alternative models of concurrent programming were created.
 An asynchronous model used especially in Node.js is one of them.
 In this model, when a function is about to perform an I/O operation, it does not block thread, thus making the entire process more effective.
 Still, it is more complex for programmers to use and much more difficult to debug.